Cacti/documentation/Frequently-Asked-Questions.md

 **Q:** One of my devices rebooted and now I have a huge spike on my graph!

-**A:** This occurs because the reboot causes SNMP counters to reset, which can cause a rather large spike on the graph when RRDTool tries to determine the change between the new small counter value and the large previous value.
+**A:** This occurs because the reboot causes SNMP counters to reset, which can cause a rather large spike on the graph when RRDtool tries to determine the change between the new small counter value and the large previous value.
 One way to combat this issue is to specify realistic maximum values for your data sources.
-RRDTool will ignore any value that is larger than the maximum value.
+RRDtool will ignore any value that is larger than the maximum value.

 If you already have a spike on one or more of your graphs, there is a really [useful Perl script](http://cricket.sourceforge.net/contrib/files/killspike2) that will remove them for you.

-**Q:** RRDTool Says: ERROR: unknown option '--slope-mode' or RRDTool Says:
+**Q:** RRDtool Says: ERROR: unknown option '--slope-mode' or RRDtool Says:
 ERROR: Garbage ':39:24 To 2005/10/22 16:39:24\c' after command: COMMENT:From
 2005/10/21 16:39:24 To 2005/10/22 16:39:24\c

-**A:** This occurs because the version of RRDTool that you are running does not match the RRDTool version Cacti is configured to use.
-Double check your Cacti Settings and make sure that the RRDTool version matches what version of RRDTool you are running.
+**A:** This occurs because the version of RRDtool that you are running does not match the RRDtool version Cacti is configured to use.
+Double check your Cacti Settings and make sure that the RRDtool version matches what version of RRDtool you are running.

 ## Windows Related